 Designed to run in tracks installed down each side of the swimming pool, either on top of the copings if it's an existing pool or under the copings (by lifting and re-laying them) or if it's a new pool build, laying the tracks before laying the copings.

 Activated by a key switch, the cover automatically glides down the tracks and stops at the end and vice-versa when re-tracting the cover.

 Some of the advantages of a safety cover are listed below:

 70% reduction in pool heating costs

 Winter Debris Covers

-A swimming pool winter debris cover (WDC) is used during the winter months.
-It is installed by drilling holes in the surrounding paving where pegs are inserted attached to the winter cover.
+A swimming pool Winter Debris Cover (WDC) is used during the winter months.
+It is installed by drilling holes in the surrounding paving and pegs are inserted, attached to the winter cover.

-The cover is made from a mesh material which allows water to go through but stops the leaves and debris, thus helping to keep the swimming pool clean throughout the winter period.
+The cover is made from a mesh material keeping the water free from leaves and debris thus helping to keep the swimming pool clean throughout the winter period.

-The Maple standard swimming pool cover is made from woven polyethylene with reinforced corners, anti-chaffing strips and stainless steel fixings positioned at approximately 1.2-1.5 meters along the covers edges.
+Maple standard made from woven polyethylene with reinforced corners, anti-chaffing strips and stainless steel fixings positioned at approximately 1.2-1.5 meters along the covers edges.

-The Crisscross swimming pool cover is similar to the Maple, but with webbing straps stitched across the full length and width of the cover for extra strength.
+The Criss Cross cover is similar to the Maple, but with webbing straps stitched across the full length and width of the cover for extra strength.